garrandall/popular-music-data/tracks/i-m-not-in-love-10cc.md

 I'm not in love, no no, it's because..

-Ooh you'll wait a long time for me
+Ohyou'll wait a long time for me
-Ooh you'll wait a long time
+Ohyou'll wait a long time
-Ooh you'll wait a long time for me
+Ohyou'll wait a long time for me
-Ooh you'll wait a long time
+Ohyou'll wait a long time

 I'm not in love